Advertisement

 Updated on the

-Eating chocolate doesn't have to be fatal for your dog, as long as you react rapidly, efficiently, and call your veterinary clinic for advice as soon as possible.
+Eating chocolate doesn't have to be fatal for your dog, as long as you react rapidly, efficiently, and call your veterinary clinic as soon as possible.

 Chocolate can be very toxic to dogs, and so should be avoided in all of its forms, from the cocoa bean to the chocolate bar.
 This is because chocolate contains theobromine, which can affect the dog’s digestive, nervous and cardiovascular systems.